thecodingmachine/react-native-boilerplate/docs/beta builds/README.md

    `TCM React Native Boilerplate`

-10. If you don't have already create the App on the App Store Connect, Fastlane can do it for you !
+10. If you don't have already create the App on the App Store Connect, Fastlane can do it for you ! (else you must have a message `Your app 'com.tcm.boilerplate' is available on App Store Connect`)

    It will ask `Would you like fastlane to create the App on App Store Connect for you? (y/n)` Type `y`